gnosis/dx-docs/source/mechanism.md

 #### Changing the threshold to add tokens to the DutchX protocol
 - Once this defined sellVolume (deposit) threshold is reached, the first ever auction for this pair will commence.
 - The very first auction for an entirely new token on the DutchX has to be with WETH, where the defined threshold has to be reached solely on the WETH sellVolume.
-- For the very first aucion of another token pair (without WETH), the defined threshold can be reached combined on both sides of the auctions sellVolumes.
+- For the very first aucion of another token pair (without WETH), the defined threshold can be reached through the combined sellVolumes on both sides of the auctions.
 - The auctioneer calls the function *updateThresholdNewTokenPair* of the [Master Contract](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchange.sol) (via the [Proxy](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchangeProxy.sol)
 - At the time of writing this value is set at USD1000 (in uint USD)
 - There is no time lag to calling this function